Behold: General Conference Weekend

 I woke up to find Jane busy in the kitchen preparing us breakfast;

 pumpkin pancakes with buttermilk syrup.

-She takes a cooking class and learned some new recipes
+She takes a cooking class and learned a few new recipes

 for our special Saturday!